aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ### TPA3123D2 Thermal Management

-The exposed copper pad visible on the bottom of the board — tinned with solder — is the thermal relief for the **[TPA3123D2](https://www.ti.com/lit/ds/symlink/tpa3123d2.pdf)** class D amplifier directly above it on the top side.
+The exposed copper pad visible on the bottom of the board — tinned with solder — is the thermal relief for the **<a href="https://www.ti.com/lit/ds/symlink/tpa3123d2.pdf" target="_blank" rel="noopener">TPA3123D2</a>** class D amplifier directly above it on the top side.
 Class D amplifiers are efficient but still dissipate heat at the drive currents used for speakers — the TPA3123D2's package includes a large exposed metal pad on the underside of the IC itself, which solders directly to the PCB and conducts heat into the board's copper pour, letting the PCB act as the primary heat dissipator.
 In a sealed enclosure like this one, conducting heat into the chassis ground plane is the practical alternative to an external heatsink.

 ## PCB — Network and Playback Region